Stellar nucleosynthesis in the era of large surveys: S-process polluted binaries in GALAH DR4

 \section{Heavy metal abundances in GALAH DR4}

-The main GALAH DR4 catalogue contains data for 917,588 stars, but since our science case depends on high-quality stellar parameters and chemical abundances, we impose several quality cuts, including the ones suggested in the GALAH documentation.
-First, we only consider stars with flags indicating that the presented spectroscopic analysis is reliable (flag\_sp = 0 and flag\_sp\_fit = 0) and that the data reduction was successful (flag\_red = 0).
-Then, we discard stars with a signal-to-noise ratio below 30, and keep those with a reliable metallicity flag (flag\_fe\_h = 0).
-These quality cuts reduce the catalogue to 60\% of its original size, to 550,928 stars.
-We will refer to this subset as the “\textit{spectroscopic catalogue}”.
+The main GALAH DR4 catalogue contains data for 917,588 stars, but since our science case depends on high-quality stellar parameters and chemical abundances, we imposed several quality cuts, including those suggested in the GALAH documentation.
+First, we only considered stars with flags indicating that the presented spectroscopic analysis is reliable (flag\_sp = 0 and flag\_sp\_fit = 0) and that the data reduction was successful (flag\_red = 0).
+Then, we discarded stars with a signal-to-noise ratio below 30 and kept those with a reliable metallicity flag (flag\_fe\_h = 0).
+These quality cuts reduced the catalogue to 53\% of its original size, to 484,105 stars.
+We refer to this subset as the “spectroscopic catalogue”.